Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/environments.md

 ...
 ```

-By configuring these parameters, you can define multiple environments within a namespace, each tailored to the specific requirements of different stages in your development and deployment lifecycle.

 ## In-depth description of parameters

 In the table below, you can find a more detailed description of each variable in the `environment` feature: